i (seb, 25) am

 the old world is dying, and the new world struggles to be born. now is the time of monsters.

-in the midst of rising fascism, militarism and ecological annihilation , i’m learning about our broken world.
+in the midst of rampant fascism, militarization and ecological annihilation , iβm learning about our broken world and sharing that path with you. will you learn with me?

-um, so.. any serious project starts with a biography, i think? the person in the pictures? that’s me! i’m an anarchist bus driver in Amsterdam who likes to read (my faves: David Graeber & Ursula K. LeGuin), climb things and cook vegan foods.
+um, so.. any serious project starts with a biography, i think? the person in the pictures? thatβs me! iβm an anarchist bus driver in Amsterdam who likes to climb things, cook vegan foods, and read (my ββs: David Graeber & Ursula K. LeGuin),

 me (seb).

-for many years, me and my comrades in the radical climate movement tried to stop the annihilation of our earth. we had little effect. instead, walls were being built. so i thought: in a world that’s on fire, we must react with compassion. if we don’t, then what is the point of it all?
+for many years, the comrades and me in the radical climate movement tried to stop the annihilation of our earth. we had little effect. instead, walls are being built.

-that’s why i stepped on my bike, and started learning about borders. turns out that borders can teach us many things about the way our world works! a learning journey started that lead me to conquest, imperialism, scientific racism, zionism, academic complicity and more.
+thatβs why i stepped on my bike, and started learning about borders. turns out that borders can teach us many things about the way our world works! i started a learning journey that lead me to conquest, imperialism, scientific racism, zionism, academic complicity and more.

 freedom to move